microsoft/pxt-adafruit/docs/lessons/charting/acceleration.md

 * Connect a micro:bit to your computer using your USB cable; compile; and repeat this experiment by moving the micro:bit in the "x" direction.
 Then collect and chart the data on Excel.
 * Review and analyze the actual micro:bit device data on Excel
+* Display acceleration with y or z using plot bar graph by changing acceleration from "x" to "y" or "z"

 ### ~avatar avatar